-The Division of Health Sciences at MSU encompasses the WWAMI Medical Education Program, the Office of Pre-Health Professions Advising, the AHEC Office and the AIRO Program.
+The Division of Health Sciences at MSU encompasses the WWAMI Medical Education Program, the Office of Health Professions Advising, Post-Baccalaureate Program, Center for Native Health Partnerships, the AHEC Office and the AIRO Program.
 This base budget does not include all of the activities of the Division, but rather the WWAMI Medical Education commitment and part of the salary for the Division Director.
 The MSU WWAMI Program is responsible for providing the first year medical school curriculum for 20 Montana students enrolled each year in the University of Washington-Montana State University WWAMI (Washington, Wyoming, Alaska, Montana, Idaho) Medical Education Program.
 This is part of a contract between the University of Washington and the Montana University System which mandates the exact curricular content and the number of students.

 The WWAMI Program does not have undergraduate or non-medical graduate teaching responsibilities.
 Additional activities of the program relate to the WWAMI Program goals to provide access to medical education for Montana residents and to encourage students to practice in rural areas.
 These goals are met by grant supported activities that provide summer rural experience programs for the medical students and a health careers summer program for rural or disadvantaged high school students.
-The staffing of the program includes: a full time Director, who also has responsibilities as Vice Provost for Health Sciences; a part-time Associate Director; faculty; adjunct faculty (several of whom are practicing clinicians in the community); and two support staff (one office [1 FTE], one laboratory [1.0 FTE]).
-The MSU WWAMI Program has no faculty who have their academic appointment entirely within the Program, but rather the faculty have either joint appointments in academic departments (~4.5 FTE, 13 individuals, including the associate director) or are adjunct faculty (~3.0 FTE, 15 individuals).
-The adjunct faculty often chair courses or provide clinical expertise not available in the tenure track ranks and are considered absolutely essential to the program.
-The Division of Health Sciences also houses the part-time Pre-Health Professions Advisor (.27 FTE).
+The staffing of the program includes: a full time Director, who also has responsibilities as Vice Provost for Health Sciences; a part-time Associate Director; faculty; adjunct faculty (several of whom are practicing clinicians in the community); and four support staff (three office at 2.8 FTE), one laboratory [1.0 FTE]).
+The MSU WWAMI Program has one faculty who have their academic appointment entirely within the Program, and the remaining faculty have either joint appointments in academic departments (~3.29 FTE, 12 individuals, including the associate director) or are adjunct faculty (~3.76 FTE, 17 individuals).
+The adjunct faculty often chair courses or provides clinical expertise not available in the tenure track ranks and is considered absolutely essential to the program.
+The Division of Health Sciences also houses the part-time-Pre-Health Professions Advisor (.25 FTE).

 The budget is for the director; faculty salaries including support personnel and a minimal operations budget.
 The latter is problematic because over half is required to support travel to and from Seattle for required annual trips by fifteen course chairs and several trips per year by the Director or Associate Director.
 The decrease from 1998 to 1999 is the result of a budget cut.
-The increase for FY 2004 includes a \$50,000 on-time increase granted by UPBAC to help pay the costs of the new Director and Vice Provost for Health Sciences, the rest was for salary increases granted for the 2002-2003 year but only partially budgeted that year.
+The increase for FY 2004 includes a \$50,000 ontime increase granted by UPBAC to help pay the costs of the new Director and Vice Provost for Health Sciences, the rest was for salary increases granted for the 2002-2003 year but only partially budgeted that year.
 The additional increase in budget for 2005 was due to a transfer of funds from General Studies to the WWAMI/DHS budget for the pre-health advisor transfer.